-Goal: To focus on conceptual 3D renderings as part of design process and for client presentation.
-(Temporarily remote) Eventually to use background and years of experience in commercial interior design to contribute to design development and production of working drawings.
+Seeking part-time position focusing on conceptual 3D renderings, as part of design process and for client presentation, eventually using background and years of experience in commercial interior design to contribute to design development and production of working drawings.

 I am a commercial interior designer with over ten years of experience in design, space planning, computer renderings, construction drawings, construction administration and furniture and finishes on corporate office and tenant-improvement projects.
 I acquired Autocad skills in 2004 and worked with Skidmore, Owings and Merrill in San Francisco, focusing on renderings for Harvard University and Citibank.
 I returned to San Diego in 2005 and worked with Howard-Sneed Interior Architecture and Jossy + Carrier Design Group, firms I had been with in the past, focusing on all areas of commercial interior design practice, until 2008.